701-T4/flatshare/CONTRIBUTING.md

 3. Once again at the project root, run `npm run start:dev`.
 This will simultaneously run the frontend and backend.

 ## Workflow

+This project uses [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow).
+Please follow the [checklist](https://github.com/701-T4/flatshare/wiki/Github-Checklist---How-to-'Issues') when working on this project.

+## Attributions

+### 3rd Party Dependencies

+All third party dependencies used in this project are attributed in the LICENSE-3RD-PARTY files.
+The files are generated automatically when there is an update to the dependencies used.

+To manually generate these files run `yarn license-report`

+### Other Resources

+If you have used any images or other resources that belongs to someone else, please attribute them appropriately in the [ATTRIBUTIONS.md](/ATTRIBUTIONS.md).